-16.2 Meetings
+16.2 MEETINGS

 The parties shall meet monthly unless otherwise mutually agreed.
-Meetings should be held at mutually convenient times and ADA accessible locations.
+Meetings should be held at mutually convenient times and ADA accessible locations or via an online platform, such as Zoom.
 The parties are encouraged to select participants for these discussions who are representative of the issues to be discussed and who bring to the discussion the authority to make decisions on behalf of the parties.
 The Labor Management Committee (LMC) shall consist of up to five (5) representatives of the Union and up to five (5) representatives of the Employer.
 The Labor Management Committee (LMC) shall be co-chaired by a representative designated by the Union and a representative designated by the Employer.
-Home care workers serving as representatives of the Union as described above shall receive a stipend from the appropriate agency for their time spent in LMC meetings.
+Home care workers serving as representatives of the Union as described above shall receive a stipend from the appropriate agency Employer for their time spent in LMC meetings.
 The parties will be solely responsible for determining dispensations, if any, of other expenses of their respective representatives and/or resource persons as attendees.